- This event has passed.

 Rethought, Restored, Regifted, Remade: A Conversation on Reconnecting with Everyday Life

-Join us for a virtual panel conversation with artist Abraham Cruzvillegas, currently featured in The Willfulness of Objects exhibition at The Bass.
+Join us for a virtual panel conversation with artist Abraham Cruzvillegas, currently featured in The Willfulness of Objects exhibition and Agua dulce outdoor installation at The Bass.

 Moderated by writer and activist Tom Healy, Cruzvillegas is joined by special guest Elena Reygadas, who is regarded as one of the most important figures in the Mexican gastronomic scene.

 Over the past two years, the Curator Culture series at The Bass has brought together prominent artists and leading architects, scientists, journalists and influential leaders from many fields for public conversations about fostering creativity in a complicated world.
 The world has suddenly become much more complicated.
 We now ask questions such as – How do we respond to the profound economic and cultural disruptions that are unfolding during this global pandemic?
 What actions are being taken in the dismantling of systemic racism amid protests and outrage over police brutality?

 Generous support for Curator Culture provided by The John S. and James L. Knight Foundation.
 Additional support for this project provided by Art Bridges.
 If would like to support this series and future programming, please consider making a 100% tax-deductible donation to the museum.